Osteochondritis dissecans

 Osteochondritis dissecans (OCD or OD) is a joint disorder primarily of the subchondral bone in which cracks form in the articular cartilage and the underlying subchondral bone.
 OCD usually causes pain during and after sports.
-In later stages of the disorder there will be swelling of the affected joint which catches and locks during movement.
+In later stages of the disorder there will be swelling of the affected joint that catches and locks during movement.
 Physical examination in the early stages does only show pain as symptom, in later stages there could be an effusion, tenderness, and a crackling sound with joint movement.

 OCD is caused by blood deprivation of the secondary physes around the bone core of the femoral condyle.
 This happens to the epiphyseal vessels under the influence of repetitive overloading of the joint during running and jumping sports.
 During growth such chondronecrotic areas grow into the subchondral bone.
 There it will show as bone defect area under articular cartilage.
 The bone will then possibly heal to the surrounding condylar bone in 50% of the cases.
 Or it will develop into a pseudarthrosis between condylar bone core and osteochondritis flake leaving the articular cartilage it supports prone to damage.
 The damage is executed by ongoing sport overload.
 The result is fragmentation (dissection) of both cartilage and bone, and the free movement of these bone and cartilage fragments within the joint space, causing pain, blockage and further damage.
 OCD has a typical anamnesis with pain during and after sports without any history of trauma.
 Some symptoms of late stages of osteochondritis dissecans are found with other diseases like rheumatoid disease of children and meniscal ruptures.
-However, the disease can be confirmed by X-rays, computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+The disease can be confirmed by X-rays, computed tomography (CT) or magnetic resonance imaging (MRI) scans.